gt-cs3220/gt-cs3220.github.io/project2.md

 ** A zip file of your source code.
 The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
 Please submit the submission.zip file.
 Each submission for each group.
+Please do not manually generate a zip file since that will likely break the autograding script.
+Instead use make submmit command to generate the submission.zip file.
+Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.

 **Grading:**
 Based on the coverage of part-2 test suites, you will get partial scores.